 Please note: Season tickets only apply to online access.
-If you wish to attend in person at our Live lectures, this will require a separate booking.
+If you wish to attend in person at our final Live lecture in this series, this will require a separate booking.

 All lectures are recorded and seven days access is granted to bookers.
 If you are experiencing any booking issues, please email: office@londongardenstrust.org